 7. How to Cook Salmon in Parchment

 You can freeze salmon for up to 6 months.
-To thaw, take it from freezer to fridge the night before you intend to eat it.
-Or if time is an issue, submerge fillets in cool water; frozen fillets should be completely thawed in about an hour or two.
+To thaw, take it from the freezer to the fridge the night before you intend to eat it.
+Or, if time is an issue, submerge fillets in cool water; frozen fillets should be thawed entirely in about an hour or two.
 Never thaw salmon at room temperature because bacteria can build up in the thawed outer portions even as the center remains frozen.

 Tip: If you find a good deal on flash-frozen wild salmon fillets, buy a bunch; store them in your freezer, and thaw them during the workweek for quick meals.
 No time to thaw?
 Here are tips on how to cook with frozen seafood.